rocwg/note-kotlin/docs/tool-kotlin/12-Annotations-and-reflection.md

     @JsonExclude val age: Int? = null
 )
 ```
 Note that you must specify the default value of the property `age`.
-Otherwise, you wouldn’t be able to create a new instance of `Person` during deserialization.
+Otherwise, you wouldn't be able to create a new instance of `Person` during deserialization.
 12.4 shows how the representation of an instance of the `Person` class changes.

 ![img_13.png](img/img_13.png)